 The enzyme MPO is abundant in PMNLs and has been used as a reliable marker for the detection of neutrophil accumulation in inflamed tissue [183, 184].
 In brief, frozen lung tissue was thawed and homogenized in 1 ml of 0.5% hexadecyltrimethylammonium bromide.
 Next, the sample was freeze-thawed, after which the MPO activity of the supernatant was measured.
-The enzyme activity was determined spectrophotometrically as the MPO-catalysed change in absorbance in the redox reaction of H2O2 (450 nm, with a reference filter 540 nm, 25°C).
+The enzyme activity was determined spectrophotometrically as the MPOcatalysed change in absorbance in the redox reaction of H2O2 (450 nm, with a murine MIP-2 and KC as standards.
+The reference filter 540 nm, 25°C).
 Values were expressed as MPO units per g tissue.